mlanza/ai-literacy/301/06-feet-on-the-ground.md

 This isn’t light work.
 Every virtual prop that does something real represents an integration lift.
 The goal is to let the **agent** move fluidly through a world and employ tools without having to hand-wire each one.
 That’s why we aim for reuse — to distribute *pluggable tools*.

-Before we go further, it’s worth clarifying how these words are being used.
+Before we go further, it’s worth clarifying the distinction between app and agent.
 The **app** is the program a developer builds — the orchestration layer, the code that routes messages, manages tools, and decides how the model is invoked.
 The **agent** is what the user experiences — the behavior that emerges when the app gives the model goals, context, and the means to act.
-They’re the same system seen from opposite sides: the app is the machinery; the agent is the mind it enables.
+The app is the machinery and/or residence; the agent is the mind which inhabits it.

-What we’re about to see isn’t a pluggable demo.
-It’s a look under the hood at how developers give an app — and the agent inside it — real-world consequence.
-It’s the kind of orchestration work pluggability is meant to make unnecessary.
+What follows is a look under the hood at how developers give an app — and the agent inside it — real-world consequence.
+It’s the kind of orchestration work that goes into enabling tools.
+This is meant to help you see the kind of work pluggability reduces, even eliminates.

 ## 🚗 The Scenario: “Let the 2pm Meeting Know I’m Running Late”